sunluelectric/smart-home/README.md

 TBA

-## Centralized Service: Storage and Subscription Management
+## Centralized Service: Smart Home Management System

-TBA
+### Web Interface

+A web server is deployed in a container, on which a web interface is developed.
+Details are given below.

-## Cloud Service: Smart Home Management System
+## Cloud Service: Data Archive and Remote Access to Smart Home Management System

 TBA